jelledevleeschouwer/Bonjour_log/README.md

 ##### 09 Feb '15 17h -  MDNS w/o picoapp.
 Working on a MDNS-app without the picoapp.elf wrapper.
 Got some problems figuring out the VDE Networking system.

+##### 10 Feb '15 12h -  MDNS-demo with VDE.
+Finally got VDE correctly setup and figured out.
+Working demo of MDNS, including multiple clients claiming the same name.

+##### 10 Feb '15 12h -  MDNS w/o picoapp - UPDATE.
+Not going continue to write the MDNS-app w/o the picoapp-wrapper despite the fact that I said that earlier.
+I now understand the wrapper and the MDNS-demo app so it would be a waste of time to write it again.
+Now I have a decent test-environment with VDE.